-LinkedIn is known as the largest professional social network, millions of people around the world use LinkedIn.
-While more and more people daily join and sign in to LinkedIn to find a new professional opportunity, Russia’s government has just taken this option from its internet users by banning LinkedIn within the whole Russian territory.
-The reason for the LinkedIn ban in Russia is its new legislation that was passed in 2014 making it mandatory for every internet company to track and keep its user’s personal data on servers based in Russia.
-If the web company that contains Russian users’ data and store it on servers outside of the country, then those sites and services should be blocked.
+LinkedIn is known as the largest professional social network.
+Millions of people around the world use LinkedIn for business and professional purposes.
+More and more people around the world daily join and sign in to LinkedIn to find new professional opportunities.
+However, Russia’s government has just taken this option from its internet users by banning LinkedIn within the whole Russian territory.

-Most likely this is a wise move by Russian authorities first to ban not the major social network.
-It might be a warning signal to brands like Facebook and Twitter to force them to comply with the new regulations without having to feel the consequences directly on its skin.
+Not to ban some of the major social networks like Facebook or Twitter may be a smart move by Russian authorities.
+It might be a warning signal to bigger brands to force them to comply with the new regulations without having to feel the consequences directly on its skin.

 Of course, as usual, Russian new legislation comes with a little controversy.

-How to Access LinkedIn in Russia
+How to Unblock LinkedIn in Russia

-Another great thing about a VPN service is that it encrypts your internet traffic, creating a secure and private internet connection.
+Another great thing about a VPN software is that it encrypts your internet traffic, creating a secure and private internet connection.
 Thus, none of your ISPs nor government authorities will be able to track your online activities, keeping you completely anonymous.

-Best VPN to unblock LinkedIn
+Best VPN to unblock LinkedIn in Russia

 I’m a freelance writer living in Canada.
 Highly interested in topics on technology, online surveillance, and censorship.
 Love traveling and outdoor activities.